 How much is a trip around the world going to cost?

 Yes some people (bless them) do come right out and ask how much it’s going to cost.
 The answer is probably a lot, but not much more than we would have spent in a year living in Calgary.
 While it’s not as expensive as Vancouver or Toronto, Calgary still is a fairly costly city to live in.
 Especially since it has all kinds of terribly fun distractions like concerts, great restaurants, theatre, great skiing, and the Calgary Stampede which are all things that love to make you part with your money.
 For what we paid in rent alone for a year in Calgary, we could live reasonably well in Southeast Asia for example.
 We’ve crunched the numbers and if we had a mortgage for the same place we rent, we would be paying close to double our current rent, which is a good start towards the budget for a round the world (RTW) trip.
+Read more on how to save for a trip around the world here!

 No really, how much is it going to cost?